Why most 30 day habit challenge frameworks fall apart by day 12

 Move to 100% of your target effort.
 You have 14 days of data about what works and which obstacles recur.
 This is where accountability methods earn their value.

-A study by Gail Matthews at Dominican University of California found that participants who wrote down goals and sent weekly progress reports to a friend achieved 76% of their goals, compared to 43% for those who merely thought about them [7].
+A study by Gail Matthews at Dominican University of California found that participants who wrote their goals, created formal action commitments, and sent weekly progress reports to a friend achieved 76% of their goals, compared to 43% for those who only thought about them [7].
 A daily text to a friend (“Day 17, done”) bridges the fragile middle weeks and the strengthening phase.
+A minimal format works well: check in on day 15, 20, and 25 with three data points: day number, completion status, and what changed in difficulty.
+This creates a record both people can reference rather than relying on vague encouragement.
 The goldilocks rule for habits suggests this is where you hit your sweet spot of challenge – hard enough to stay engaged, easy enough to stay consistent.

 Week 4 (days 22-30): strengthen and plan the transition